Covid Consumer Reactions

 Consumer Emotions about Covid-19

-Consumer emotions dipped over the first few weeks, began to level off, and may be declining again.
-Since mid-March, consumer emotions have been on a negative trend.
-Though the differences are not dramatic from wave to wave, the most notable slips in consumer feelings were noticed across the first few waves (between mid-March and early-April) and again during the month of July.
+Since mid-March, consumer emotions have been somewhat mixed, fluctuating with the spread of the virus and with the news cycles.Overall, feelings are still more negative than they were when the pandemic began.
+Though the differences are not dramatic from wave to wave, the most notable slips in consumer emotions were noticed across the first few waves (between mid-March and early-April) and again during the month of July (W9).

 About Decision Analyst

 Decision Analyst (www.decisionanalyst.com) is a global marketing research and analytical consulting firm specializing in strategy research, new product development, advertising testing, and advanced modeling for marketing decision optimization.
 For over 40 years, the firm has delivered competitive advantage to clients throughout the world in consumer-packaged goods, telecommunications, retail, technology, medical, and automotive industries.